Press Release: 1st DCA rules for Springs Groups in BMAP Case

-When a body of water is impaired by pollution, the Florida Department of Environmental Protection creates plans to address the pollution and meet water quality goals, known as "Basin Management Action Plans," or BMAPs.
+When a body of water is impaired by pollution, the Florida Department of Environmental Protection must create a plan to address the pollution.
+These plans are called "Basin Management Action Plans," or BMAPs.

-Twenty-four of the thirty OFS are considered to be impaired by pollution and must therefore have a BMAP designed to achieve water quality goals.
+Twenty-four of the thirty OFS are considered to be impaired by pollution and must therefore have a BMAP.

 BMAPs are in place for 20 years before being reconsidered, so the Florida Springs Council and our member groups were forced to make a tough decision: do we allow the plans to be put into place, and accept increased springs pollution for the next 20 years at least, or do we band together to challenge the FDEP in court?

 There's only one right answer here.
-We joined forces with member groups including Ichetucknee Alliance, Our Santa Fe River, Rainbow River Conservation, Save the Manatee Club, Sierra Club, and Silver Springs Alliance, as well as individuals Jim Tatum and Thomas Greenhalgh and filed a legal challenge against DEP to write new plans.
+We joined forces with member groups including Ichetucknee Alliance, Our Santa Fe River, Rainbow River Conservation, Save the Manatee Club, Sierra Club, and Silver Springs Alliance and filed a legal challenge against DEP to write new plans.

-In 2019 we spent two weeks in hearings in the Florida Division of Administrative Hearings.
+In November of 2019 we spent two weeks in arguing this case.

 Where are we now?
 2022

-We appealed that decision, and oral arguments in the First District Court of Appeal was scheduled for Tuesday June 14.
+We appealed that decision, and oral arguments in the First District Court of Appeal took place on Tuesday June 14 2022.
 You can read the entire appeal HERE.
 We do not yet have a final ruling.

 Of note is that this case made the list of ten "Cases of Public Interest," a list of high-profile court cases where the outcome would have far-reaching effects.
 (Our other case against the "Nestle" water bottling permit also made the list.)